What to pack for a spa day? Something I have been asked many a time over the last couple of years.

 3. Two Swimsuits

-I pack at least two swimsuits for a spa day.
+I pack at least two piece of swimwear for a spa day.
 Nobody wants to be sat around in a wet, soggy swimsuit all day so it’s nice to have a spare one to change into for lunch or for after your treatments.

 4. Flipflops or Sliders